jeromeabel/nuxt-clean-architecture/docs/Testing a Simple Nuxt Feature - 4 - Testing the component (v2-1).md

 Although all tests now pass, there’s an underlying issue: testing this UI component has become somewhat ambiguous.
 You might already know that there are two main types of component tests:

-- **Small Component Tests (CTIS):** These are unit tests that focus solely on the component in isolation.
+- **Component Test In Small (CTIS):** These are unit tests that focus solely on the component in isolation.
-- **Large Component Tests (CTIL):** These are integration tests that evaluate the interactions between the component and its dependencies.
+- **Component Test In Large (CTIL):** These are integration tests that evaluate the interactions between the component and its dependencies.

 In our case, the tests are leaning towards the integration side (CTIL) because they rely on several internal aspects of the composable:

 - The Nuxt environment, as the composable uses `useRuntimeConfig()`.
 - The `onMounted` lifecycle hook that updates the UI.
 - The usage of `localStorage` to manage state.